socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 Step 3: Keys/Certificates for your App ID for APNS
 ----------------------------------------------------------------------

-APNS security is based on private/public key pairs (X.509) and signing certificates.
 To start the process click the 'configure' button on the right hand side and follow the directions given to you by Apple **very carefully**.
 Once you've completed the steps make sure you download the certificate and double-click on the certificate.
 This should result in the 'Keychain Access' application opening.